To apply, follow the instructions on the job listings page.

 This list is not exhaustive and may be supplemented as necessary.
 Incumbent will perform related duties as assigned.

 Qualification Requirements: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Education: High school diploma, bachelor’s degree preferred; or an equivalent combination of education and experience.
+Education: Bachelor’s degree in Marketing or Communications preferred; or an equivalent combination of education and experience.

 Experience/Knowledge: At least two years of public relations/communications work experience.
 Willingness to learn and apply new skills.
 Ability to multi-task and prioritize.
 Ability to work well under pressure to meet deadlines.
 Excellent organizational skills and detail oriented.
 Strong proofreading skills.
 Professional phone manner is essential.
 Ability to work in a fast paced team-environment and be a self-starter.
 Demonstrate commitment and flexibility at all times in order to ensure high quality service.
 Ability to adjust and provide appropriate action when unanticipated need arises.
 May be required to work some evenings and weekends.
 Knowledge of Japanese American history and culture a plus.

 Communication: Excellent communication skills (oral and written).
 Must be able to provide courteous and effective service to co-workers, volunteers, media representatives, and the general public.
 Ability to read and comprehend documents such as safety rules, operating and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to effectively present information in one-on-one and small group format.